uyuni-project/sumaform/README.md

 In `sumaform` you define a set of virtual machines in a `main.tf` configuration file, then run Terraform to have them deployed.
 Contents of the file vary slightly depending on the backend you choose.

+To choose the backend in use one should create a symbolic link to a `backend_module` module.
 Refer to specific READMEs to get started:
  * [libvirt README](backend_modules/libvirt/README.md)
  * [AWS README](backend_modules/aws/README.md)
  * [NULL README](backend_modules/null/README.md)